 It’s been quite a couple of years now.

 I came across this very interesting easy chocolate mousse that Australian chef George Calombaris prepared on MasterChef Australia.
 And I was sold right away.
 The easy with what he made this mousse, and then the end result as well just looked absolutely fab to me.

 I must say thought that I am not a huge dessert nor a chocolate lover by heart.
 That might sound strange since I am Belgian.
 I have to admit that I made a classic chocolate mousse only once before.

 However this olive oil version seemed too good to be true.

 And as we all know: the proof of the pudding… I can assure you that it was mind blowing for the chocolate dummy in me.
 Such an incredibly light, fluffy and velvety mousse I ended up with!

 Easy Chocolate Mousse with Olive Oil

-The difference between this mousse and one made with eggs is huge.
-The refined touch of fleur de sel gives it an extra flavor contrast.
-Please don’t chill this mousse!
-The olive oil turns into unappetizing lumps when stored into a fridge.
+The refined touch of fleur de sel also gives it an extra flavor contrast.
+But pay attention though: whatever you do, don’t chill this mousse!
+The olive oil instantly sets and turns into unappetizing lumps as soon as you store in a cold environment.

-Use a good quality olive oil or this chocolate mousse might be a little too bitter.
+Or this chocolate mousse might turn out to be a little too bitter.
 I reckon there’s enough space left to experiment by adding more flavors such as lime, orange, tarragon, mint, ginger, szechuan pepper, lavender, cilantro…

 - 7 oz dark chocolate (200 g), chopped